kedars/esp-jumpstart-book/docs/en/rst/remotecontrol.rst

 Remote Control
 ~~~~~~~~~~~~~~

-With reference to the Section [fig:cloud\_connectivity], the AWS IoT
-exposes a RESTful web API for all devices that connect to it.
-Phone
+For remote control, AWS IoT exposes a RESTful web API for all devices
-applications can interact with this Web API to control and monitor the
+that connect to it.
+Phone applications can interact with this Web API to
-device.
-We will use cURL, a command-line utility that can be used to
+control and monitor the device.
+We will use cURL, a command-line utility
-simulate this phone app.
+that can be used to simulate this phone app.

 Using curl, we can then read the current state of the device by
 executing the following command on your Linux/Windows/Mac console: